LordTumnus/weblab/docs/styling.md

 # CSS Styling

-All the components that inherir from the `weblab.components.mixin.Stylable` support advanced styling rules through their `style` and `pstyle` methods
+All the components that inherir from the `weblab.components.mixin.Styled` support advanced styling rules through their `style` and `pstyle` methods

 | Style  	| Description   	|